99991/ParallelZipFile/README.md

 ## Example

 Example for reading and checking file integrity of files in a zip archive in parallel using a ThreadPool.
+Just copy `parallelzipfile.py` into your project directory and you are good to go.

 ```python3
 import zlib